lslutsky/Big-Ideas-Final-Project/README.md

 - Lynn Slutsky, lhs16@pitt.edu
 - Connor Gramling, cbg41@pitt.edu
 - John Hohman, Jph109@pitt.edu
+- Our individual notebooks can be found in folders under our names in the repository.

 Description and links to the datasets used:
 - Police Incident Reports (John): This data covers every police incident report in the city of Pittsburgh from 2005 to 2015.